ethereumjs/ethereumjs-monorepo/packages/tx/docs/classes/LegacyTransaction.md

 Computes a sha3-256 hash of the serialized tx.

 This method can only be used for signed txs (it throws otherwise).
-Use [getMessageToSign](AccessListEIP2930Transaction.md#getmessagetosign) to get a tx hash for the purpose of signing.
+Use Transaction.getMessageToSign to get a tx hash for the purpose of signing.

 #### Returns